 Lemon Sugar Glaze:

 Gradually add milk to icing sugar and stir until smooth.
+Add lemon zest (if using).
 Add more liquid to thin it out, or add more sugar for thicker and sweet consistency.
 Adjust the consistency as desired.

 Here’s more option for you to choose from.
 Check them out.